 There are three ongoing tax inquires with HMRC.
-These are:
+These have performed the following procedures:

 - Self-employed status of dentists; - VAT on supplies in Whitecross Dental Care Limited: and - Deductibility of goodwill in Whitecross Dental Care Limited.

 The risk of a retrospective claim succeeding in relation to the self-employed status of dentists is considered to be less than remote and therefore is not considered to be a contingent liability.
 In reaching this conclusion, management have considered the advice from its tax and legal advisors.